• Skip to primary navigation

 #draweveryday #dailypractice #contourdrawing #femaleartist studiopractice #canadianartist #drawing #meditativedrawing #bcartist #slowartday #f*ckit

 Feminist Side Note #fsn Drawing also liberates me from the dualities of hi/low art, of official vs unofficial, international vs domestic, serious vs play, all of the versus, all of the curses.
-That could Part II.
+That could be Part II.